 Wahoo Bay Beach

-If you’re looking for a beautiful beach to relax on while in Haiti, look no further than Wahoo Bay Beach.
+If you’re looking for a beautiful beach to relax in Haiti, look no further than Wahoo Bay Beach.

 This private resort is located just an hour outside Port-au-Prince and offers stunning views of the reef and the mountains.

-The water is clear and warm, and the beach is perfect for swimming, sunbathing, or just taking a stroll.
-Plenty of activities are available, including water trampolines, beach volleyball, kayaking, snorkeling and diving, and fishing expeditions.
+The water is clear and warm, and the beach is perfect for swimming, sunbathing, or just strolling.
+Many activities are available, including water trampolines, beach volleyball, kayaking, snorkeling and diving, and fishing expeditions.

 Plus, there’s a decent restaurant on-site if you get hungry.
 And when you’re ready to take a break from the sun, there’s a nice pool at the resort that you can cool off in.

-Overall, Wahoo Bay Beach is the perfect spot for a relaxing or adventurous getaway near Haiti.
+Overall, Wahoo Bay Beach is perfect for a relaxing or adventurous getaway near Haiti.